chloeroque/Austin-Road-Conditions-Project/README.md

 # Austin-Road-Conditions-Project
-For my Data Science class this semester, my team and I analyzed 4.6 million rows of data covering Austin’s road conditions!
+My team analyzed 4.6 million rows of data on Austin’s road conditions.
+This project focuses on uncovering patterns, identifying key issues, and providing data-driven insights to better understand the state of Austin’s infrastructure.